NEWS | STORIES | ALERTS | BLOGS | For more news and stories follow us on social media.

 The NEST-essities During UK’s nesting season

-The UK is approaching the nesting season, which is the period when birds and other animals tend to nest.
+The UK nesting season runs can run as long as February to July.
 This is a time that studies show that many species of birds are not just nesting but raising their young.
 It's illegal to cut down trees during this time of year or disturb the nesting birds.
 It’s essential to plan ahead if you intend on cutting down a tree during this time frame; failure to do so could result in inadvertently damaging or disturbing nests and eggs.

 Check out our latest blog from Rosie Buckley with tips and advice.